 Pilz PUWER and Regulation 9

 The training of employees to safely use and operate machinery is paramount to the Health and Safety of any organisation.
-The safe use of equipment is safeguarded under regulation 9 of The Provision and Use of Work Equipment Regulations 1998 (PUWER).
-Regulation 9 sets out the fundamental requirements, stating that it is the employers’ duty to train staff and provide more specific training where necessary.
+The safe use of equipment is underpinned by regulation 9 of The Provision and Use of Work Equipment Regulations 1998 (PUWER).
+Regulation 9 sets out the fundamental requirements, stating that it is the employers’ duty to train staff generally and provide more specific training where necessary.

 Pilz PUWER provide training as part of our Inspection Service (http://www.pilzpuwer.co.uk/inspections).
 We provide professional training for employees who use machinery and those who supervise or manage the users of machinery.
 Employees are considered as every user of the machine including: temporary workers, agency staff, work experience and interns.